padraigUCSD/padraigucsd.github.io/index.md

 ### How to Contact Me

-I am available to contribute to certain academic projects.
+I am available to contribute to certain academic projects subject to the approval of my current employer (not UCSD affiliated).
+My academic and commercial contact information is provided below.

+**Academic:**
-Academic: pmacgaba@ucsd.edu
+pmacgaba@ucsd.edu

-If you would like to discuss my involvement with my employer (not UCSD affiliated).
-NOTE: new clients should XXX.
+**Commercial:**
+padraig.macgabann@nakamurapartners.com
-Commercial: padraig.macgabann@nakamurapartners.com | Tel: +1 (310) 861-6996 ext.
+Tel: +1 (310) 861-6996 ext.
 100